 Glycine Combat Sub

 The brand continues to find ways to make modern and distinctive watches, and the combat sub is one of those designs.
-Combat sub was introduced during a new wave of models in the late 1990s, but it’s still the brand’s most popular watch perceived as one of the excellent time watches and an absolute value for money.
+Glycine introduced combat sub during a new wave of models in the late 1990s, but it’s still the brand’s most popular watch perceived as one of the excellent time watches and an absolute value for money.

-The combat subcollection includes swiss made automatic movement with 38-hour reserve, and a sapphire crystal, with a 42 mm stainless steel case.
-This watch doesn’t feel heavy, but it does give an impression of a robust and sturdy kind of watch.
+The combat subcollection includes swiss made automatic movement with 38-hour reserve and a sapphire crystal, with a 42 mm stainless steel case.
+This watch doesn’t feel heavy, but it gives an impression of a robust and sturdy watch.

 The Glycine Combat Vintage

-The combat vintage collection has an upgraded domed sapphire crystal that covers almost the entire surface.
-It’s water-resistant to a modest 50m like most military watches and features classic field watch bezel.
+The combat vintage collection has an upgraded domed sapphire crystal covering almost the entire surface.
+It’s water-resistant to a modest 50m like most military watches and features a classic field watch bezel.

 The Glycine Combat Classic

-The company has earlier enjoyed an underground reputation with the Airman watch collection, which has been the part of Glycine product range since then.
+The company has earlier enjoyed an underground reputation with the Airman watch collection, which has been a part of Glycine’s product range since then.

-Since the company has been reinventing the designs with excellent quality timepieces, the high perception of its value explains why some of the models like Combat Sub and Airman are quite popular in the market even among consumers who do not have an aviation background.
+Since the company has been reinventing the designs with excellent quality timepieces, the high perception of its value explains why some models like Combat Sub and Airman are quite popular, even among consumers who do not have an aviation background.

 Compared to the GMT-Master, which has reached skyrocketed prices and fame, Glycine remains more of an obscure cult favorite with accessible prices and distinctive design.
 From a humble foundation in the early 20s, the brand has now reached a mark of recognition as the one capable of innovation to keep its fans satisfied and engaged.

-However, the acquisition of Glycine by Invicta questioned the future of the brand when it comes to design and quality, with some former fans saying the brand has lost its luster.
+However, the acquisition of Glycine by Invicta questioned the brand’s future when it comes to design and quality, with some former fans saying the brand has lost its luster.
 However, others say Glycine has surpassed these reservations and is still regarded as one of the finest brands known for its rigged designs, accuracy, and reliability.

 Is Glycine A Good Brand?

-Another comparison can be made with Squale, which is regarded as a conservative watch with an edge of military aesthetics and known for deep-dive watches.
-Still, it lacks a certain “coolness” or vintage appeal which Glycine enjoys.
+Another comparison can be made with Squale, which is regarded as a conservative watch with an edge of military aesthetics and is known for deep-dive watches.
+Still, it lacks a certain “coolness” or vintage appeal, which Glycine enjoys.

 Surprisingly, Glycine was also the first luxury watch brand to make an iPhone app.
 The application is pretty user-friendly; you can see the front and rear of the watch to check the features and functions.
 Although modern Glycine watches are not considered spectacular, they cater to a unique design that serves a niche.

-It’s safe to say that the Glycine is a decent timepiece good for anyone seeking excellent value for money.
-We can’t say its ultra-affordable, but for the features and quality, its definitely a decent option.
+It’s safe to say that the Glycine is a decent timepiece suitable for anyone seeking excellent value for money.
+We can’t say it’s ultra-affordable, but it’s a decent option for the features and quality.

 Where to Buy Glycine Watch

-If vintage watches are your grail, Glycine should be an ideal pick for you, a purpose-built design, properly placed crowns, and a classic contemporary appeal makes each timepiece of the brand exciting!
+If vintage watches are your grail, Glycine should be an ideal pick for you.
+A purpose-built design, properly placed crowns, and a classic contemporary appeal make each brand’s timepiece exciting!